ssilvius/website/README.md

 # sean.silvius.me
-## A nextjs website, mdx blogging.
-Drizzle/postgres storing messages.
+## A Next.js static content website with MDX blogging
 This is my personal site's code.
-It is based on nextjs 14 app router.
-The drafts folder is not hooked up yet.
+It is based on Next.js 14 app router with static generation of content from markdown files.
+The drafts folder contains work-in-progress content.